itom-project/plugins/GenICam/docs/genicam.rst

 warning or error messages will be printed to the command line of itom.
 The different verbose levels are:

 * 0: nothing is printed to the command line
-* 1: error: only severe errors are displaid
+* 1: error: only severe errors are displayed
-* 2: warning: errors and warnings are displaid
+* 2: warning: errors and warnings are displayed
-* 3: info: errors, warnings and few information are displaid
+* 3: info: errors, warnings and few information are displayed
 * 4: debug: this level contains all levels above including detailed information about the startup process as well as detected parameters of the device
 * 5: all: all information is printed including details about the state of all image buffers and reported changes in device-specific parameters.